0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

-- Regardless of this, the scars that were given to them acts as a physical reminder as the healing/fading of the scar reminds them of their crush
+- Regardless of this, the scars that were given to them acts as a physical reminder as the healing/fading of the scar reminds them of their lover
-- Alludes to the artist needing to move on
 - However, it also further adds to the desperation the protag has to keep their memories alive with this person

 ### Part 3: “Smoke Me Out”